v2keener/gdlf-overlay/README.md

 The theme defaults to using a font I built with [Calligraphr](https://www.calligraphr.com/) using [Inkscape](https://inkscape.org/) and an active stylus.
 (One may also print sheets of paper and manually ink their letters.)
 It also features a transparent logo of "GDLF", which represents "Gustavo DeLaFuerza", which will display next to your vault's title.

 The best way to look at this theme is to place it in the `themes` and `snippets` folders for the Help vault.
-(That is the vault shown in the cover image, above.)
 Just be aware that when Obsidian is updated, that Help vault will be overwritten.